HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 #### Conflicting canonical tags

 Sometimes pages contain more than one canonical tag.
 When there are conflicting signals like this, search engines will have to figure it out.
-One of Google's Search Advocates, [Martin Splitt, once said it causes undefined behavior](https://www.youtube.com/watch?v=bAE3L1E1Fmk&amp;t=772s) on Google's end.
+One of Google's Search Advocates, <a hreflang="en" href="https://www.youtube.com/watch?v=bAE3L1E1Fmk&amp;t=772s">Martin Splitt, once said it causes undefined behavior</a> on Google's end.

 As much as 1.3% of mobile pages have different canonical tags in the initial HTML and the rendered version.